No. 1532-04 | 1 September 2020

 An account can be linked to the payment method provided by the Bank.
 A payment method in these Terms refers to any personalised equipment and/or procedure the Bank and customer agree upon and the customer utilises to issue payment orders, such as debit cards or electronic/digital means of payment.
 The terms and conditions of the relevant payment method further apply to its use.

-When the customer issues orders to withdraw funds from his/her account, he/she shall provide adequate proof of identity, such as the account's security number, by showing personal identification or other means that satisfy the Bank’s requirements.
+When the customer issues orders to initiate a payment from an account, he/she shall provide adequate proof of identity, such as the account's security number, by showing personal identification or other means that satisfy the Bank’s requirements.
 The above applies whether or not the withdrawal is carried out by way of a payment method or not.
-Orders to debit payment from accounts may be given orally at bank branches, over telephone, through online banking or by means of a payment method.
+Orders to make payment from accounts may be given orally at bank branches, over telephone, through online banking or by means of a payment method.
 Written payment instructions from the customer shall be confirmed over the phone or using electronic ID if the Bank so requests.

 Instructions for payment sent before closing of a branch on a banking day shall be considered to have been received on that day.
 Instructions received after that time shall be considered to have been received on the next business day.
 Payment instructions issued through corporate online banking before midnight shall be considered to have been received on that day yet may be carried out on the following banking day.
 The Bank shall not be considered to have received payment instructions until the Bank has received all information necessary to carry out payment.